 How to add Google Analytics to Shopify (for profit)

 Setting up Google Analytics for Shopify isn’t difficult.
 It’s essential that you get the first steps right, otherwise, you’ll make your life difficult further down the line.
+But first, make sure that you know how to set up a Shopify store.

 Step 1: Sign up to Google Analytics using your main Google account.
 Also sign into your Shopify store and go to the Dashboard.